TanveerAhmad2017/Course-Projects/data-center-profit-management/GreenDC-Schedule/README.md

 GreenDC-Job Schedule
 ====================

+### Scheduler Type
+* FirstFitScheduler: schedule job to the first fit position
+* BestFitScheduler: schedule job to the best fit position

 ### Project 1: [CallLINGO](./CallLingo)
 - Objective: create a LINGO caller which could be used to run LINGO file `.lng`.
 - How to compile